-Dragon Scale or Alocasia Baginda is an all-time favorite among most houseplant enthusiasts due to its gorgeous foliage.
+Dragon Scale or Alocasia Baginda of the Araceae family is an all-time favorite among most houseplant enthusiasts due to its gorgeous foliage.
 Often confused with Alocasia Amazonica or the African Mask plant, it is easy to grow and easy to care for.

 Its common names include Alocasia Baginda and Alocasia Dragon, there are some hybrid varieties available such as Alocasia Pink Dragon, Alocasia Silver Dragon, and Black Dragon.

-Learn all about its care tips from our comprehensive care guide prepared by expert gardeners themselves.
+Learn all about this Alocasia genus plant care tips from our comprehensive care guide prepared by expert gardeners themselves.

 - What Is a Dragon Scale Plant?